eerkela/bertrand/docs/source/content/api/typecheck.rst

 Adapters
 ^^^^^^^^
-By default, :func:`typecheck` requires an exact match for any :class:`adapters <AdapterType>` that are attached to either the example data or the comparison type.
+By default, :func:`typecheck` requires an exact match for any :class:`adapters <DecoratorType>` that are attached to either the example data or the comparison type.
 For instance:

 .. doctest::